 - Why do you exist?
 Or perhaps more precisely, why should someone shop with you versus someone else?
 The more competitive your industry is, the more this one matters.

 And at this time, answering “How” is just as important.
 How can someone shop with you?
 Online, offline, curbside, by phone… it’s a good idea to list all available options.
-In today’s environment, customers also appreciate owners who post new safety and PPE standards on their web site, so customers can know what to expect in the shopping experience.
+In today’s environment, customers also appreciate owners who post new safety and PPE standards on their websites, so customers can know what to expect in the shopping experience.

 3) Think Mobile First